-1 Efficiency ratio is defined as noninterest expense divided by total revenue (net interest income and total noninterest income).
+- Efficiency ratio is defined as noninterest expense divided by total revenue (net interest income and total noninterest income).

-Efficiency ratio is defined as noninterest expense divided by total revenue distribution in the energy ratio is defined as net interest income, on a taxable-equivalent basis, as a percentage of average earning assets.
+Net interest margin is defined as net interest income, on a taxable-equivalent basis, as a percentage of average earning assets.

-3 Dividend payout ratio is defined as dividends declared per share divided by basic earnings per share.
-4
+Dividend payout ratio is defined as dividends declared per share divided by basic earnings per share.